Sandra M. DeJong, MD, MSc

 Nicholas Carson, MD, FRCPC

 Instructor in Psychiatry, Harvard Medical School

 Clinical Research Associate, Center for Multicultural Mental Health Research

 Dr. Carson is a graduate of the child psychiatry fellowship at Cambridge Health Alliance and completed residency training in psychiatry at the University of Pennsylvania in the Clinical Research Scholars Program.
 His research in mental health services for multicultural communities has explored the quality and social determinants of mental health treatment among Haitian youth at CHA.
 He is co-investigator on several major NIH-funded grants at the Center for Multicultural Mental Health Research on topics of patient-provider communication, mechanisms of health care disparities, and intervention research to improve patient participation in treatment.
-Dr. Carson also studies the effects of mass media on the mental health and development of youth, including through an on-going, trainee-initiated survey of inpatients on the adolescent unit at the Cambridge Hospital.
+Dr. Carson also studies the effects of mass media and technology on the mental health and development of youth, including an on-going, trainee-initiated survey of media use among inpatients on the adolescent unit at the Cambridge Hospital.
 He also serves on the Media Committee of the American Association of Child and Adolescent Psychiatry.
-Dr. Carson teaches the summer Scholarly Activities seminar for first-year fellows, co-leads the Clinical Scholarship (Journal Club) seminar for first and second-year fellows, precepts the second-year psychopharmacology clinic, and is a Team Leader on the Friday Evaluation Team.
+Dr. Carson teaches the summer Scholarly Activities seminar for first-year fellows, co-leads the Clinical Scholarship (Journal Club) seminar for first and second-year fellows, precepts the first-year psychopharmacology clinic, and is a Team Leader on the Friday Evaluation Team.
 He assumed the role of Associate Training Director in July 2013.

 Division of Child & Adolescent Psychiatry